 - Remember to give your response as soon as you see the hazard!

-What is developing hazard?
+What is a developing hazard?

-Developing hazard in a hazard perception clip is something that may result in you having to take action.
+Developing hazard in a hazard perception video is something that may result in you having to take action.
 The action could be like changing speed or direction.
 Most important rule is to give your response as soon as you see it.
 And do not try to give many responses in a row, then you will score zero.